-Expand the tripod legs and install the Tripod Spreader using the Tripod Lock as shown in Figure 8.
+Expand the tripod legs and install the Tripod Spreader using the Tripod Lock as shown in Figure 6.
 Tightening the Tripod Lock will expand the tripod legs fully and provide maximum support for the mount and the Optical Tube Assembly (OTA).
-Adjust the tripod.
+Adjust the tripod height by unlocking the tripod Leg Lock Levers, sliding the lower tripod leg to the desired length, and relocking the tripod Leg Lock Screws.
 It is recommended that you extend the legs fully during the first assembly and modify the length as required in subsequent adjustments.
 After the legs are adjusted and locked, stand the tripod with the Alignment Peg facing True North.
 If you are located in the southern hemisphere, face the Alignment Peg True South.

 CAUTION: If the latitude of your location is below 20°, you may move the Alignment Peg to the opposite position to prevent the counterweights from hitting the tripod legs.
+If the latitude is below 10°, a pier (#8030, 48")

-Figure 8 Tripod
+Figure 6 Tripod